Chapter 4 Computing Resources

 - A bit is the smallest binary digital data unit.
 It is a single 0 or 1.

-- A byte is a group of 8 bits, file sizes are typically described using units based on bytes.
+- A byte is composed of 8 bits.
+File sizes are typically described using units based on bytes.

-- Even if you have enough storage for a large file, you might not have enough RAM to actually work with a large data file.
+- Even if you have enough storage for a large file, you might not have enough RAM to work with a large data file.
 Your computer might be too slow to handle that type of work.
-In which case, you might want to consider using shared computing resources.
+In this case, you might want to consider using shared computing resources.

-- A server (when describing hardware) is a single computer (typically a supercomputer if just one computer) or group of computers that others can share to help them perform more intensive computational tasks or store large amounts of data.
-People often connect to these over the internet, but servers can also be connected to by directly using wires in a local network (like in a department to different offices).
+- A server, when describing hardware, is a single computer (typically a supercomputer) or group of computers that others can share to help them perform more intensive computational tasks or store large amounts of data.
+People often connect to servers over the internet, but one can also directly connect to servers in a local network (for example, in different offices in a department or a company).

-- The computers in a server are optimized for assisting users with computations or storing data.
+- Computers in a server are optimized for assisting users with computations or storing data.

 - A supercomputer is a computer that has much more storage, memory, and computing capacity than a typical personal computer.
 Supercomputers are generally much more expensive than using a group of more typical computers that together would have the same collective computing and storage capacity.